Charlie Chaplin (2002 film): Reception

 Chennai Online wrote, "It is a laugh riot that will drive away your blues.
 Prabhu with his perfect timing and penchant for comedy, and Prabhu Deva the perfect prop, strike a good chemistry on screen to provide some unpretentious fun-filled time to the viewers, leaving them no time to think or get bored.
 Livingston pitches his own bit to form the comic-trio".
 The Hindu wrote "A Comic fare with a clear storyline, a neat screenplay that has no gaping loose ends and witty dialogue with all the essential punches make watching Roja combines' Charlie Chaplin an enjoyable experience".
 Cinesouth wrote "After 'Ullathai Allitha', this is one film that had tickled the audience so much.
 So, lets hear it for director Shakthi Chidhambaram".
+Sify wrote "The story is old wine in new tetra pack.
+Tamil film writers favourite comedy theme is dominating wife suspecting poor husband of infidelity, which results in a lot of running around.
+Roja Combines Khaja Moideen and director Sakthi Chidambaram has dished out one more assembly line comedy caper".

 Remakes

 The film's commercial success led to remakes in several languages, such as: